-AUSTIN, TX— As the assigned execution date swiftly approaches, Rodney Reed’s family and supporters come out to the streets to ask for justice in a case that was closed nearly 20 years ago.
+AUSTIN, TX— As the assigned execution date swiftly approaches, family and supporters of Rodney Reed come out to the streets to ask for justice in a case that was closed nearly 20 years ago.

 Rodney Reed’s execution date, after several delays, was set for next month.
 Exactly on November 20th, Rodney Reed will receive the lethal injection.
 Meanwhile, he has been fighting for the past 18 years to get his sentence revoked.

 Since yesterday marked “Wrongful Conviction Day”, Reed’s supporters rallied to try and stop it from happening.
 Currently, Reed is working with the Innocence Project to get more DNA testing done.
 However, his petition has been ignored or denied multiples times before.

 Meanwhile, Reed’s attorneys have also filed for a U.S. Supreme Court plea to hold up the execution.
 They argue that previous appropriate counsel was lacking during his original trials.
 They assure that his defense was flimsy and that racism during the trial was palpable, as well.